-- Continue visiting your "top choice" schools. - Request letters of recommendation from people who can speak well of your academic and work success.
-Give writers a packet of information, including your résumé, personal statement if it is finished, self-addressed/stamped envelopes if they need to mail, deadline dates, and other pertinent information.
-Make sure to give them at least four to six weeks to write the letter. - Take your graduate examination if you have not already done so. - Order "official transcripts" from all colleges/universities attended and compile all other application materials. - If planning on attending school for law, medical, dental, physical therapy, or occupational therapy, make sure to register with the application service (AMCAS or CAS through LSAC as examples).
-The above areas each have a service that will collect your materials and submit them to your schools of interest. - Have the Writing Center, faculty members, and/or Career Services review your materials.
+- □ Continue visiting your "top choice" schools. - Request letters of recommendation from people who can speak well of your academic and work success.
+Give writers a packet of information, including your résumé, personal statement if it is finished, self-addressed and stamped envelopes, deadline dates, and any other pertinent information.
+Make sure to give them at least four to six weeks to write the letter for you. - □ Take your graduate examination, if you have not already. - □ Order "official transcripts" from all colleges/universities attended and compile all other application materials. - If planning on attending school for law, medical, dental, physical therapy, or occupational therapy, make sure to register with the application service (AMCAS or CAS through LSAC as examples).
+The above areas each have a service that will collect your materials and submit them to your schools of interest. - □ Have the Writing Center, faculty members, and Career Services review your materials.